 Failure to Perform a Necessary C-Section

-On the flip side, there is also a risk that a doctor will fail to perform a C-section that is medically necessary.
+On the flip side, there is also a risk that a doctor will fail to perform a medically necessary C-section.
 If your doctor proceeded with a natural birth when you should have had a C-section, this too can give rise to a claim for medical malpractice.